-The Philippines is advantageously located alongside the commercial shipping channels used for international trade.
-This comparative advantage can be used to propel the nation towards becoming a significant maritime power, especially when combined with the country's potential in maritime labor, maritime services, and shipbuilding and ship repair.
-The technological and financial requirements of the local shipbuilding and ship repair sector should be developed to draw additional investments.
+The Philippines is advantageously located alongside the commercial shipping channels used for international trade, which can propel the nation towards transforming the Philippines into a significant maritime power, especially when combined with the country's potential in maritime labor, maritime services, and shipbuilding and ship repair.
+The technological and financial requirements of the local shipbuilding and ship repair (SBSR) sector should be developed to draw additional investments.

-Shipbuilding in the Philippines tends to grow and is already listed as the 4th largest shipbuilding country in the World in terms of deliveries of newbuilds by major vessel type and country of construction in 202168, contributing a total of 643,000 gross tons of newbuild ships.
+Shipbuilding in the Philippines continually grows and is already listed as the 4th largest shipbuilding country in the world in terms of deliveries of newbuilds by major vessel type and country of construction in 202168, contributing a total of 643,000 Gross Tons of newbuild ships.
 Moreover, with the increasing volume of trade and demand for ships, the Philippines has to maintain a strong and well-developed shipbuilding and ship repair industry.

-A major contributor to its excellence in shipbuilding is the tactical position of the country in terms of commercial trade routes and its overwhelming coastline and seabed characteristics which can accommodate large vessels.
-As of 2021, there are 116 registered shipyards, 26 of which belong to medium to large scale categories scattered along the country's 3 main islands of Luzon, Visayas and Mindanao.
+A major contributor to the excellence in shipbuilding is the tactical position of the country in terms of commercial trade routes and its overwhelming coastline and seabed characteristics which can accommodate large vessels.
+As of 2021, there are 116 registered shipyards, 26 of which are categorized as medium to large scale scattered along the country's 3 main islands of Luzon, Visayas and Mindanao.

-The role of the SBSR sector is to provide the shipping sector with the opportunities to acquire locally built ships and repair/drydock ships at relatively lower cost and at a quality comparable to foreign built and repaired ships.
-It is also to support the expansion of Philippine merchant fleet including fishing, recreational and mobile offshore crafts in line with the declared policy of adopting and promoting blue economy, particularly the sustainable use of resources in the maritime industry.
-This serves as a way to increase job employment and improve the livelihood of shipyard employees that contribute to the growth of Philippine economy.
+The role of the SBSR sector is to provide the shipping sector with opportunities to acquire locally-built ships, repair and drydock ships at a relatively lower cost, while maintaining a quality comparable to foreign-built and repaired ships.
+It also supports the expansion of Philippine merchant fleet including fishing, recreational and mobile offshore crafts in line with the declared policy of adopting and promoting blue economy, particularly the sustainable use of resources in the maritime industry.
+This serves as a way to increase job employment and improve the livelihood of shipyard employees that contribute to the growth of the Philippine economy.